7 ways to reduce your tax liability

 2. Plan ahead

-The standard deduction can always make a helpful difference to individuals and families looking to minimize their monthly tax contributions.
+The standard deduction can make a helpful difference to individuals and families looking to minimize their monthly tax contributions.

 Some itemized deductions you could make include: